 Create Filter: When the user clicks on the Create Filter button a new Filter is created that will filter out all packets that do not fall within the Current Selection interval.
 This filter can be used when applying a new View to a source and will filter out all packets that do not fall within the Current Selection interval.
 This is very useful in comparing two different Views with respect to the same time interval.
 For example, Bandwidth Over Time and IP Conversations during the same interval to see which hosts were talking during a spike in bandwidth.

 Copy: Copies the Current Selection interval to the clipboard.

-Paste: Changes to Current Selection interval to the interval contain on the clipboard.
+Paste: Changes to Current Selection interval to the interval contain on the clipboard. (the destination Chart must be selected to paste an interval on it)

 Watches and Events Ribbon